Baháʼí teaching plans

 The leadership of the Baháʼí Faith has created goal-oriented Baháʼí teaching plans, spanning 1–10 years each, to spread the Baháʼí Faith.
 The plans began in the 1930s and 1940s as teaching goals for certain countries and in 1953 became coordinated globally, often with a focus on sending travelling teachers to new countries.
 Shoghi Effendi initiated the plans before his death in 1957, and the Universal House of Justice has initiated the plans since 1964.
-From 1964–2000, there were six international Baháʼí teaching plans of varying lengths.
+From 1964 to 2000, there were six international Baháʼí teaching plans of varying lengths.

 Since 2000, the plans have had a focus on Baháʼís becoming trained to facilitate "core activities" of devotional gatherings, classes for children and adolescents, and a systematic study known as "study circles", based on a series of workbooks by the Ruhi Institute.
-Starting with a one-year plan from 2021–2022, the Universal House of Justice has announced a 25-year-long series of plans ending in 2046.
-Currently, the international Baháʼí community is in the midst of a nine-year plan intended to last from 2022–2031.
+Starting with a one-year plan from 2021 to 2022, the Universal House of Justice has announced a 25-year-long series of plans ending in 2046.
+Currently, the international Baháʼí community is in the midst of a nine-year plan intended to last from 2022 to 2031.